-A variety of provisions are available: counselling, art therapy (accessed via the SENCO), psychoeducation workshops, and the school nurse.
-We also have the Autism Resourced Provision (ARC) for students with a diagnosis of Autistic Spectrum Disorder or suspected to be on the spectrum can access the base at social times and may have interventions in the base.
-In addition, the Inclusion Centre provides one to one and group interventions for students who struggle in school.
+Available resources include counselling, art therapy (accessed via the SENCO), and psychoeducation workshops.
+We also have the Autism Resourced Provision (ARC) for students with a diagnosis of Autistic Spectrum Disorder or who are suspected to be on the spectrum.
+The Inclusion Centre provides one to one and group interventions for students who struggle in school.
 There are also external services such as GP's, CAMHS, 42nd Street, Manchester Mind, and youth projects that can support students.